Thommsa/buy-thomas-coffee/README.md

-# buy me Coffee ☕️ fistbump 👊
+# buy him a ciffee ☕️

 A chaotic little mini-game: tap the fists to give fistbumps.
 Level up.
 Get nastier.
 Swear a bit.
 Also buy someone a coffee by doing this useless work.
 Thomas's first try of making an application and show it to the public.
 The use?
 Learning.